Indiscreet (1958 film)

-Indiscreet is a 1958 British romantic comedy film directed by Stanley Donen and starring Cary Grant and Ingrid Bergman.
+Indiscreet is a 1958 British romantic comedy film produced and directed by Stanley Donen, and starring Ingrid Bergman and Cary Grant.

-The film is based on the play Kind Sir written by Norman Krasna.
-This was Grant's and Bergman's second film together, after Alfred Hitchcock's Notorious (1946), and was one of the first films to popularise artistic use of the technique of split screens.
+The film is based on the 1954 play Kind Sir by Norman Krasna.
+This was Bergman and Grant's second film together, following Alfred Hitchcock's Notorious (1946).
+It was one of the first films to popularize the artistic use of split screen.
 The film was remade for television in 1988 starring Robert Wagner and Lesley-Anne Down.